 - Frequently asked questions

 On your page about reopening procedures, walk users through the entire customer experience step-by-step.
 Show them you’ve thought this all out and are ready to serve them, safely.
 If you are asking customers to bring their own protective equipment, such as face masks, be sure to convey this upfront so there are no surprises when someone comes to patronize your business.
+If you are not requiring face masks, share that too so customers know exactly what to expect.

 And if you can include photos, that’s even better!
 Your customers will appreciate that you’ve done what you can to eliminate any confusion in your new experience.